Starting a business can be one of the most beneficial tasks you undertake to improve your financial life.

 Designing a website requires some upfront knowledge and skill.
 However, you’d be surprised just how much you can learn in a short amount of time.
 There are numerous courses on Udemy and even free tutorial videos online that can teach you the basics.
 If you have a knack for design and love being creative, this could be a great budding business for you.

 Detailing cars is a great way to make a few extra dollars.
 You can start this business with a few supplies and some networking.
-You can start in your local neighborhood, advertise on Facebook, and offer discounts during holidays.
+You can start in your local neighborhood, advertise on Facebook, and offer discounts during the holidays.
 This is a great gift people can give new graduates or dads for Father’s Day so be sure to mention this when trying to sell people on your service.

 Personal Concierge/Personal Organizer